Mining scams in India: Recommendation to ban iron-ore exports

-The Indian government (steel ministry and law ministry) is considering a ban on exports of iron ore and limit mining only to captive iron and steel production units.
-This has been opposed by the mining ministry citing massive loss of employment.
+The Indian government's Ministry of Steel and Ministry of Law & Justice are considering a ban on exports of iron ore and limiting mining only to captive iron and steel production units.
+This has been opposed by the mining ministry, citing massive loss of employment.

 Lokayukta Report of July 2011

 The Lokayukta Report on illegal mining in Karnataka details the methods in which miners, government officials and ministers colluded to defraud the government of mining revenues.
-The report details the complete breakdown of democratic governance in the bellary area and uncovers the "zero risk system", a protection and extortion racket, masterminded by G. Janardhana Reddy.
+The report details the complete breakdown of democratic governance in the bellary area and uncovers the "zero risk system", a protection and extortion racket masterminded by G. Janardhana Reddy.
 The report describes the illegal money transfers to foreign companies and tax shelters by mining entities such as Obulapuram Mining Company, Associated Mining Company, GLA Trading and GJR Holdings owned by the Reddy Brothers.

-The report tells about illegal mining, bureaucrats-politicians-businessman nexus.
-Even banks and public sector companies also participated in the loot.
-There are more than 100 names involved in illegal operation.
-NMDC and JSW Steel are some major name in fraud list.
-Charges against these companies are illegal movement of iron ore from mining yard without permits and without paying royalties, forest encroachment, mining lease violations, overloading of trucks and sandry violation etc. The iron ore was illegally exported to china through ports of southern India and payment is made through more than 4000 banks account.
-Damage to environment can not be calculated.
+The report also describes the illegal mining, bureaucrats-politicians-businessman nexus.
+Even banks and public sector companies also participated in the theft.
+There are more than 100 names involved in the illegal operation, including NMDC and JSW Steel.
+Charges against these companies include illegal movement of iron ore from mining yard without permits and without paying royalties, forest encroachment, mining lease violations, overloading of trucks and sandry violations.
+The iron ore was illegally exported to China through ports of southern India and payment is made through more than 4000 bank accounts.
+The damage to environment cannot be calculated.